shekharmetre/shree-ganesh-agency/README.md

    npm run dev
 Your application will now be running locally.

- If you only want to contribute to the frontend, you can remove middleware.ts in the development code.
+**Note**: If you only want to contribute to the frontend, you can remove middleware.ts in the development code.